UPPMAX/uppmax_intro_python/docs/sessions/the_way_of_the_program.md

     - create a Python script
     - run a Python script
-    - use a text editor on an UPPMAX HPC cluster
+    - use a text editor on your HPC cluster

-!!! question "1.12.6.1"

-    Type `6 + 4 * 9` at the Python prompt and hit enter.
+- Type `6 + 4 * 9` at the Python prompt and hit enter.
 Record what happens.

 ???- question "Answer"